Open menu with table of contents Lecture Organization

 Component Points

-Assignments 15
+Assignments (individual work) 15

 Project: Software Quality (Code Structure, Modularization, Coding Style) 15